-In estate matters, trustees (estate trustees/executors) must send notices, like the notice of application for probate, to beneficiaries at their last known address, often via mail or courier, and sometimes email, to ensure they are informed and have a chance to respond, with specific rules for minors or incapacitated individuals, and if a beneficiary can't be found, a court order may be needed for alternative notification, like newspaper ads, before proceeding.
+In estate matters, trustees (estate trustees/executors) must send notices, like the notice of application for probate, to beneficiaries at their last known address, often via mail or courier, and preferably email and mail in the most genuine effort to ensure they are informed and have a chance to respond.and obtain the keys with specific rules for minors or incapacitated individuals, and if a beneficiary can't be found, a court order may be needed for alternative notification, like newspaper ads, before proceeding.

 The consequences of not ensuring delivery at the last known address or by email is breach of trust